Investing in Infrastructure

 - Discuss how the design of infrastructure can connect neighborhoods, restore access to environmental resources, and increase civic engagement.

-This session was recorded on Wednesday, March 3rd, 2021 as part of Northeastern University’s Myra Kraft Open Classroom 2021 Spring series.
+This session was recorded on Wednesday, March 1st, 2021 as part of Northeastern University’s Myra Kraft Open Classroom 2021 Spring series.
 ASLA and APA continuing education credits are available thanks to partnerships with Boston Society of Landscape Architects and the American Planning Association, Ohio Chapter.

 Knox White, Mayor, Greenville South Carolina